vxnuaj/NEOCORTEX/Neurons/Machine-Learning/K-Nearest-Neighbors Classifier.md

 When $K$ is a small value, the KNN is less rigid and more flexible, thereby being unable to generalize to real data, as it has more variance.

 When $K$ is a large value, the KNN is more rigid and less flexible, thereby having a higher bias.

+When dealing with datasets of large sizes, implementing a K-Nearest-Neighbors classifier can be difficult due to long inference times.